AmberH7/learngit/readme.txt

-Git is a version of control system.
+Git is a distributed version of control system.
-Git is a free source.
+Git is free source.